setokk/PhysioLink-Backend/README.md

 <hr>

 ### Functionalities
-The backend app follows and supports the requirements given from the assignment.
+The backend app follows and supports the requirements as given from the assignment.
 Furthermore, extra functionalities were implemented, such as:
 <ul>
 	<li><b>Notification system</b></li>